zach-lawless/gym-wordle/README.md

 ```

 ## Final Remarks
-This repo was thrown together for fun in a matter of hours as a hands-on exercise in creating custom OpenAI Gym environment.
-I am by no means an export in Reinforcement Learning, Gym, or Python code development, and welcome all feedback/feature requests.
+This repo was thrown together for fun in a matter of hours as a hands-on exercise in creating custom OpenAI Gym environments.
+I am by no means an export in Reinforcement Learning, Gym, or Python, and welcome all feedback/feature requests.